Keith Daniel Williams: Appeals

 On May 16, 1983, Williams filed the first of a series of appeals in federal and state courts claiming there were problems with his case and that his trial lawyer had been incompetent.
 On March 14, 1988, the Supreme Court of California issued an opinion affirming the conviction of Williams.
 On August 18, Williams appealed to the Supreme Court of the United States.
 On October 11, the court denied the petition.

 On February 21, 1989, Williams filed a new petition and requested a stay of execution in a United States district court.
 On March 8, the court issued a stay of execution.
 On February 9, 1993, a United States district court denied Williams' petition and removed the stay of execution.
 On April 22, Williams filed a notice of appeal in the United States Court of Appeals for the Ninth Circuit.
 On April 7, 1995, the United States Court of Appeals for the Ninth Circuit affirmed the district court's judgment.
 On December 8, Williams filed a petition in the United States Supreme Court.
-On February 20, 1996, the Supreme Court of the United States denied Williams' petition.
+On February 20, 1996, the Supreme Court of the United States denied Williams's petition.

 On March 11, 1996, a Merced County Superior Court Judge set an execution date for Williams for May 3, 1996.
-On April 17, Williams' lawyer filed a clemency request.
+On April 17, Williams's lawyer filed a clemency request.
 On April 22, friends and relatives of Williams spoke at the clemency hearing while lawyers filed new appeals in federal and state court.
 On April 24, Governor Pete Wilson denied clemency to Williams, allowing the execution to proceed.

 Execution

 On May 3, 1996, in the execution chamber at San Quentin State Prison, at 12:03 a.m., the prison warden gave the order to begin the execution.
 Williams was executed via lethal injection and was pronounced dead at 12:08 a.m.
 His last meal consisted of fried pork chops, a baked potato with butter, asparagus, salad with blue cheese dressing, apple pie, and whole milk.
 He spent his final day with his attorneys and a spiritual advisor.
 He had no last words.

 Some of the family members of the victims supported the execution, while others opposed it.
-The daughter of Macias opposed the execution.
-The son of Vargas, however, described him as a cold, brutal murderer who deserved his punishment.
+Macias's daughter opposed the execution.
+Vargas's son, however, described him as a cold, brutal murderer who deserved his punishment.
 He was quoted as saying, "He should have been dead a long time ago."